Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 To pass this course you must meet the following requirements:

-- Complete 80% of all assignments
+- Recieve a passing score for all 4 labs (see each lab for rubric)
-- Complete all tutorials
+- 100% completion of the Magic 8 ball tutorial (submit proof of working Magic 8 ball project)
-- Pass all projects according to the associated project rubrics
+- Complete course project by recieving a passing score on the [rubric](https://docs.google.com/document/d/1vEAeNCwbG9OHmLzYCuV2VzmG0aC2VQdDLoypzXdALj4/edit?usp=sharing)
-- Pass the final summative assessment according with more than 70%.
-[Study guide](StudyGuide.md)
+- Recieve a 70% or higher on the final summative assessment [Study guide](StudyGuide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences